Policy and Use of Fleet Vehicles

 Pets and Animals

-Pets or animals are prohibited in state vehicles without the permission of the Buildings and General Services Fleet Manager.
+Pets or animals are prohibited in state vehicles, the exception being Service animals.

 Ignition keys should never be left in an unattended vehicle.
 Vehicles are to be locked when not in use.

 The employee’s agency/department will be responsible for reimbursing employees for all appropriate parking fees, tolls and other incidentals through the normal expense reimbursement process.
-If other expenses occur that should be paid by FMS, the department may ask for a transfer of monies from FMS.
+FMS will bill back the department for parking/tolls billed to the vehicle and paid by FMS on their behalf.

 A list of Vermont fueling locations with special discounts is in each vehicle’s vehicle driver kit.
 These sites should be used whenever possible.